-(c) Reference Source Material
+(b) Reference Source Material

-This NRA is to fund development activities that will form part of a technology investment portfolio aimed at reducing the risk, cost, and development time of Earth observing systems, or enabling new Earth observation information products as a direct result of enhanced information technology capabilities.
-To understand the ESE priorities, a review of the following source material is recommended:
+This Master NRA provides a vehicle to fund development activities that will form part of a technology investment portfolio aimed at reducing the risk, cost, and development time of Earth observing systems, or enabling new Earth observation information products as a direct result of enhanced information technology capabilities.
+To understand the ESE priorities, review the source material and links found on the ESTO web site (www.esto.nasa.gov).